huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 SERVFAIL.

-If a server is incapable of sending a DNS response due to an internal error, it SHOULD issue a QUIC Stream Reset with error code DOQ_INTERNAL_ERROR.
+If a server is incapable of sending a DNS response due to an internal error, it SHOULD issue a QUIC Stream Reset.
+The error code SHOULD be set to DOQ_INTERNAL_ERROR.
 The corresponding DNS transaction MUST be abandoned.
 Clients MAY limit the number of unsolicited QUIC Stream Resets received on a connection before choosing to close the connection.